 Chickens are fairly hardy creatures, often enduring crowded conditions, suboptimal nutrition and less-than-ideal housing.
 However, when it comes to battling heat, chickens aren’t overly adept at maintaining their cool.
 That’s because chickens don’t sweat.

 Instead, heat is dissipated via their comb, wattles, shanks and the unfeathered areas beneath the wings.
-And while it is true that chickens, like dogs, are capable of panting to aide in cooling, once panting is evident, the hen is already in a state of heat stress.
+While it is true that chickens, like dogs, are capable of panting to aid in cooling, once panting is evident, the hen is already in a state of heat stress.

-Because chickens don’t sweat, it’s important to recognize the contributing factors to heat stress so you know when to put your heat management practices into action.
-Once temperatures reach a balmy 75 degrees Fahrenheit, many hens begin to consume less food.
+Because chickens don’t sweat, knowing how to keep chickens cool in the summer is important.
+Learn to recognize the contributing factors to heat stress so you know when to put your heat management practices into action.
+Once temperatures reach a balmy 75°F, many hens begin to consume less food.
 This results in a reduced level of nutrition.

 As protein and calcium stores become depleted, egg production and quality begin slowly dropping.